awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 ## Adding Tags to Resources<a name="tags-add"></a>

-The following examples show you how to add a tag to an Amazon Pinpoint project \(app\), campaign, or segment by using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide//) and the [Amazon Pinpoint API](https://docs.aws.amazon.com/pinpoint/latest/apireference//)\.
+The following examples show you how to add a tag to an Amazon Pinpoint project \(application\), campaign, message template, or segment by using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide//) and the [Amazon Pinpoint API](https://docs.aws.amazon.com/pinpoint/latest/apireference//)\.

 To add a tag to multiple Amazon Pinpoint resources in a single operation, use the resource groups tagging operations of the AWS CLI or the [AWS Resource Groups Tagging API](https://docs.aws.amazon.com/resourcegroupstagging/latest/APIReference/Welcome.html)\.